petrikemppainen/Rmodest/README.md

 ```r
 install.packages("/path_to/source_file", repos = NULL, type = "source")
 ```
-Please install and follow package documentation for more information.
+Please install and follow package documentation for more information...